ssMaritime.com & ssMaritime.net

 New Zealand

-service bringing multitudes of immigrants to their new home, to start a new
+service bringing multitudes of immigrants to their new home, to start a new life

-life Downunder.
-Then came the arrival of
+Downunder.
+Then came the arrival of the

-after which she sailed for Sydney,
+which she sailed for Sydney,

 and commenced cruising the South Pacific.
 After returning to Southampton,